amitmishra01/travel/README.md

 # travel
-this is first git repository
+this is my first project